Terms of Service

 When creating a website, we will create the pages previously agreed in the scope together with any images and text that you provide.

 If you have requested that you wish to manage the web content, some of page building exercises can be included in a training session in order for you to learn how to do it yourself.
-As a rule of thumb, if you can type and use MS Word or a similar desktop word-processing package, then you should be able to master what is involved.
+As a rule of thumb, if you can type and have a solid understanding of MS Word or a similar desktop word-processing package, then you should be able to master what is involved.

 Training and Coaching